 Among the 208 people tested for drug levels, 38% were from South Africa, 31% from Kenya, 17% from Zimbabwe and 13% from Eswatini.

-Three-quarters of them were women, and the same proportion were aged 16-24.
-In terms of key populations, the group included 21% who were partners of HIV-positive people, 10% who were female sex workers, 9% who were men who have sex with men, and 6% who were transgender women or men.
+Three-quarters of the participants tested for drug levels were women, and half were aged 16-24.
+The group included partners of HIV-positive people (23%), female sex workers (10%), men who have sex with men (7%), and transgender women or men (6%).

 The majority of HIV infections occurred in people who had been on PrEP for some time: 35% acquired HIV in the first three months on PrEP, 40% from three months to a year on it, and 18% in people who had taken it for more than a year.